 How to make friendship bracelets with cardboard – Materials needed

-- yarn/ wool in different colours, you will need 7 strands of approximately 50cm
+- yarn/ wool in different colors, you will need 7 strands of approximately 50cm

 - a piece of cardboard (we used a tin can to measure out the circle)